AI-team-UoA/pyJedAI/README.md

 pyJedAI is a Python framework that aims to provide experts and non-experts with robust and fast solutions to a variety of Entity Resolution problems.
 This framework constitutes the sole open-source Link Discovery tool that is capable of exploiting the latest breakthroughs in Deep Learning and NLP techniques, which are publicly available through the Python data science ecosystem.
 This applies to both blocking and matching, thus ensuring high time efficiency, high scalability as well as high effectiveness, without requiring any labelled instances from the user.

-### Main Features
+### Key-Features

-- Input data type independent.
+- Input data-type independent.
 Both structured and semi-structured data can be processed.
 - Various implemented algorithms.
 - Easy-to-use.
 - Utilizes some of the famous and cutting-edge machine learning packages.